Last updated on October 25th, 2020 at 02:18 pm

 The one tricky piece of telemedicine is if it’s legal in your state for physicians to prescribe medication.
 Rory and Gennev will only show physicians who are licensed to prescribe in your state, removing the hurdle for you.
 Currently, telehealth services are available in 47 states, covering over 99% of the U.S. population.
 So chances are, you’re in luck.

-What do Gennev and Rory offer?
+What treatments do Gennev and Rory offer women?

 Rory and Gennev have licensed medical professionals who can meet with you online, and help you understand your symptoms and come up with medical solutions.
 Both companies have a slightly different approach to the solutions they might offer you to treat menopause.